sinon/sinon.github.io/content/project-based-learning.md

 ### PNGme

 PNGme bills itself as "An Intermediate Rust Project".
-It comprsises a series of Chapters each with a clear goal to build some functionality that will eventually evolve into a CLI tool for reading PNG files and then embedding or reading secret messages stored within.
+It comprises a series of chapters each with a clear goal to build some functionality that will eventually evolve into a CLI tool for reading PNG files and then embedding or reading secret messages stored within.
 Almost as important as the guidance are the suite of tests to verify each chapter as you go.

 [My work][5] on this has expanded as the simple library has become a test bed to experiment with other parts of the Rust ecosystem such as: